matanbroner/PiTranslator/readme.md

 The total cost for a single translator is approximately 90 USD.
 For us the out of pocket cost was zero as we were able to source these components from various items we already had.

 _Alternatively, a Raspberry Pi Zero W could be used.
-The per unit compute cost is then reduced from `34.99` to `9.99`_
+The per unit compute cost is then reduced from `34.99` to `9.99`, a significant cost savings.
+Additionally, the battery could likely be smaller and thus cheaper._

 ## References